rcarver/config/README.md

 ### Nodes

-A cluster is only useful once Nodes are running within it.
-Each Node has access to the configuration of other nodes within its cluster, and *only* within its cluster.
+A cluster is only useful once nodes are running within it.
+Each node has access to the configuration of other nodes within its cluster, and *only* within its cluster.
 You need not fear creating a staging cluster whose configuration points to the production database.